Location

 Accommodations

 Accommodation will vary from location to location.
-Generally speaking, students will stay in hotels and guest houses with shared double rooms.
+Generally speaking, students will stay in hotels, guest houses and youth hostels with shared rooms.

-Breakfast is provided by the hotels and paid for by the program.
+Breakfast will typically be provided by the accommodations and paid for by the program.
 A few shared group dinners will also be provided as part of the program fee.
 In addition, each student will receive a meal stipend of 20 Euros per day to cover the cost of lunch and dinner.
 Most students will spend more than the 20 Euro allotment, especially in Geneva and Rome.

 Additional Items to Consider